Immutable Log Storage as a Service on Private and Public Blockchains: Design of LCaaS

 \section{Design of LCaaS}

-In this section, we introduce the methodologies that we use to build Logchain and explore the implementation of the hierarchical ledger.
-Furthermore, we introduce Logchain API, its signatures, and its responses.
-In Section~\ref{subsec:Logchain as a Service (LCaaS)}, we give a general overview of Logchain as a service, its details, and the additional components that are added to the blockchain to enhance LCaaS' scalability.
-In Section~\ref{subsec:LCaaS API}, we review LCaaS API, its signatures and methods.
+In this section, we introduce the methodologies that we use to build LCaaS and explore the implementation of the hierarchical ledger.
+Here, we provide a general overview of LCaaS, its details, and the additional components that are added to the blockchain to enhance LCaaS' scalability.
+LCaaS API, its signatures and methods are given in Appendix~\ref{subsec:LCaaS API}.